Joel-Ende125/AREA-CALCULATOR-/README.md

         }

         var area = length * width;
-        resultElement.innerText = "The area of the rectangle is: " + area;
+        resultElement.innerText = "The area of the rectangle or square is: " + area;
     }
 </script>